 - SPPH 5334 Community-Based Methods and Practice Students work in groups to develop responses to case studies.
 All case studies involve: 1) Role Play, 2) Individual Submission, and 3) Group Submission.
 The first case study examines issues related to assessing health status and community health problems.
 It requires a role play of key stakeholders.
-Within the discussion group, one of the below roles is selected during a discussion representing the role of your selected stakeholder to answer the following question: Could Coronavirus 2019 have been prevented by the lessons learned from Severe Acute Respiratory Syndrome?
+Within the discussion group, one of the below roles is selected during a discussion representing the role of your selected stakeholder to answer the following question: Could COVID-19 have been prevented by the lessons learned from Severe Acute Respiratory Syndrome?
 The second case study addresses the function of informing, educating, and empowering people about health issues, which is an essential precursor to informed policy development and implementation.
 The third case study addresses assurance as the last step in improving and protecting the public health.
 Once problems have been identified via assessment and decisions have been made to mobilize efforts and resources through policy development, then assurance functions to ensure conditions are in place for crucial services to be provided.
-Four of the 10 essential public health services fall into the category of assurance. - SPPH 5304 Introduction to Social and Behavioral Health This course uses active learning in the distance education and campus-based settings.
-An example of such activities in the in-person class includes using a large beach ball with review questions taped to the ball.
-Students play volleyball.
-When the ball is dropped, the closest student picks of the ball and chooses a question to read.
-The student then answers the question or calls on a classmate to help with the response.
-The instructor then provides additional information as needed.
-An example of an active learning technique in the distance education course is a communication activity where students are grouped in pairs by the instructor.
+Four of the 10 essential public health services fall into the category of assurance. - SPPH 5304 Introduction to Social and Behavioral Health This course uses active learning in the Distance Education and campus-based settings.
+An example of an active learning technique is a communication activity where students are grouped in pairs by the instructor.
 One student of the pair is emailed a picture.
 The students then contact their partners via the phone or online messaging.
 The student with the picture must describe the picture to the other student whose job is to draw the picture being described.
 There is a list of descriptor words the student cannot use.
 This activity engages students in both communication and active listening techniques (part of the course objective on communication theories to address behavioral health issues).
-Another example of active learning in both formats is a group project where the student designs an educational manipulative to teach others about a specific social determinant of health. - SPPH 5350 Public Health Ethics and Law Students work individually and in groups to assess and respond to case studies spanning individual, public health, and administrative ethical conundrums.
+Another example of active learning in both formats is a group project where the student designs an educational manipulative to teach others about a specific social determinant of health.

+- SPPH 5350 Public Health Ethics and Law Students work individually and in groups to assess and respond to case studies spanning individual, public health, and administrative ethical conundrums.
 The case studies range from individual ethics (e.g., ethics committee and family choice), professional ethics (e.g., employer receiving data regarding employee risk behaviors from public health contact tracers), and administrative ethics (e.g., gaming the system to report better service delivery outcomes data).
 After students individually work through ethical issues surrounding each case study, a facilitated class discussion occurs where individuals share their responses to the case studies, the ethical framework each student used to assess the case are compared, and the different ethical frameworks solutions contrasted.
 Small student groups (5-7) work together to assess cases.
 In some of the cases, students are asked to approach the case from roles that are very different from their own perspectives (e.g., mandatory vaccines from the perspective of anti-vax groups and their frame of reference).
-At the conclusion of the group assignment, the students are asked to reflect on the group assignment (e.g., When you read the case initially did you form an opinion and did individuals opinions change as you worked with your group?).

-c) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area.
+At the conclusion of the group assignment, the students are asked to reflect on the group assignment (e.g., When you read the case initially did you form an opinion and did individuals opinions change as you worked with your group?). - c) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area.